This section includes information about the:

 CANBERRA ACT 2601

-Assessment of Priority AreasUnder the Health Insurance Act 1973, the Commonwealth is obliged to consider all applications received for ROHPG funding.
+Assessment of Priority AreasUnder the Health Insurance Act 1973, the Australian Government is obliged to consider all applications received for ROHPG funding.

-The Department is undertaking a review of the ROHPG Scheme with particular focus on the impact of changes implemented in 2017, including funding arrangements.
-The review will also examine the effectiveness of the Scheme in meeting its objectives to:
+In August 2020 the Department contracted Healthcare Management Advisors Pty Ltd (HMA) to conduct a review of the ROHPG Scheme with particular focus on the impact of changes implemented in 2017.
+The review also examined the effectiveness of the Scheme in meeting its objectives to:

 - improve health outcomes for cancer patients;